elastic/integrations/packages/sentinel_one_cloud_funnel/docs/README.md

 # SentinelOne Cloud Funnel

-The [SentinelOne Cloud Funnel](https://assets.sentinelone.com/training/sentinelone_cloud_fu#page=1) integration allows you to monitor logs of various event types.
-SentinelOne Singularity XDR autonomously protects modern organizations across their expanding ecosystems by providing real-time endpoint protection, detection, and response capabilities.
-This process creates a growing wealth of XDR data.
-Singularity XDR stores this valuable information within its XDR DataLake for threat hunting and correlation.
-However, some enterprises prefer to store a copy of their XDR data in their own data lake, requiring an efficient solution to stream data to an outside source.
-Cloud Funnel enables your security team to securely stream XDR data to Amazon S3 for data storage, integration with SIEM and SOAR tools, correlation with outside data sources, and other security workflows.
+This [SentinelOne Cloud Funnel](https://assets.sentinelone.com/training/sentinelone_cloud_fu#page=1) integration enables your security team to securely stream XDR data to Elastic Security, via Amazon S3.
+When integrated with Elastic Security, this valuable data can be leveraged within Elastic for threat protection, detection, and incident response.

 The SentinelOne Cloud Funnel integration can be used in two different modes to collect data:
 - AWS S3 polling mode: SentinelOne Cloud Funnel writes data to S3, and Elastic Agent polls the S3 bucket by listing its contents and reading new files.